 I understand the frustrations these students feel with school, often developing ingenious coping strategies: frequently very bright, they are labeled otherwise for failing to perform well on written exams.
 Understanding this lifelong disability, getting appropriate mandated help, and encouraging the often strong abilities in art, design, and creative invention that these students possess is all crucial.

 I hold a teacher's certificate for WA state, and I taught K-6 there for 35 years.
 20+ years were spent teaching grade 6, where I taught classes of 25 or more students math, science, reading, social studies, English/writing, and a creative class I developed called Problem Solving.
 The remaining years of my career were spent in grades 3, 4 and 5.
 Again, I planned and taught all subjects, assessing students and planning for their individual needs.
-For 2 years following my career, and even now in San Francisco, I have substitute taught students in K, 1, and 2: all subjects including library science and music.
+For 5 years following my career I have substitute taught students in K, 1, and 2: all subjects including library science and music.
+I also had 3 years working as a private tutor in San Francisco for students pre-K to 7th grade.
 I am extremely well qualified to work with the varying needs of this broad age group.

 Besides having university coursework in the teaching of mathematics, I successfully taught middle school mathematics for 20 years and grade 2-5 mathematics for 10 years.
 I am experienced in all content strands : number sense, algebraic sense, geometric sense, probability and measurement.
 I know how to incorporate a variety of strategies for students struggling to understand, and I know the value of sketches and manipulatives no matter what age the learner is.
 Most of all, I remember when I hit a wall in my own mathematics learning: how working with teachers who cared and helped me without making fun of me made all the difference.
 I went on to LOVE math.
 I also have extensive training in financial education and enjoy helping students understand the world of money and personal finance.